CodeGeeX/codegeex-fastertransformer/README.md

 # CodeGeeX FasterTransformer

 This repository provides the fastertrasformer implementation of [CodeGeeX](https://github.com/THUDM/CodeGeeX) model.
+This branch supports batch inference, and **generates different results for same inputs in one batch**.

 ## Get Started
 First, download and setup the following docker environment, replace ```<WORK_DIR>``` by the directory of this repo: